bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2022/KoverBadge.md

 Pick a name for your secret.
 We'll reference it later, so remember it!
 I used `GIST_SECRET`.

-Paste the token ID from your clipboard into the *Secret* textbox:
+Paste the token ID from your clipboard into the *Secret* textbox, then press the *Add secret* button:

 ![GitHub project create secret](/images/blog/2022/koverbadge/github-project-create-secret.png)

-Finally, press the *Add secret* button.

 That's it for now.
 Let's move our attention to Gradle next.